djpandit007/ubiquitous-chainsaw/README.md

 # congenial-carnival
-nextEpisode: Helper functions
+TheTvDbEpisode: Wrapper around TheTVDB API

+amazonEC2: Get summary and send SMS

-episodes: Get summary for last and next episode of favourite or specific series
+nextEpisode:  Get summary for last and next episode of favourite or specific series

-formula1: Get details about Grand Prix - Results, Drivers Standings, Constructors Standings
-This part is not yet complete!
+weatherAlarm: Send SMS alert if there is a weather warning

+weatherForecast: Send daily weather updates